 Gender-based violence is heightened during conflict for both girls and boys.
 Adolescent boys are often targeted due to their perceived threat and potential fighting capabilities, while young girls are targeted for sexual violence.
 Girls are particularly vulnerable during conflict, especially when deviating from community norms that have been idealized by armed groups, such as entering public spaces, working or not adhering to dress codes.
 The fear of gender-based violence limits girls’ access to opportunities like education, health care and legal status.

 Every seven seconds one girl under age 15 is married.
-Child marriage isn’t a single rights violation – it triggers and exacerbates a cycle of disadvantage, threatening girls’ education, health and safety around the world.
+Child marriage isn’t a single rights violation – it triggers and exacerbates a cycle of gender discrimination, threatening girls’ education, health and safety around the world.

 Girls as young as 10 often marry much older men in countries like Afghanistan, Yemen, India and Somalia.[iv]
 Child marriage is commonly perceived as a protective and preventative measure against gender-based violence, especially in areas engaged in conflict.